The REAL Reason Why You Get So Angry Over Little Things, & What to Do About Anger Issues

 8. A gratitude intervention for improving well-being: Taylor & Francis Online

-Rod is a Registered Psychologist with advanced degrees in Science and Counselling Psychology.
-He specializes in applying evidence-based techniques such as Cognitive Behavioral Therapy (CBT) and Eye Movement Desensitization and Reprocessing (EMDR) to help people deal with intense emotions like anger, anxiety, and stress.
+Rod is the founder of Emotions Therapy Calgary and a Registered Psychologist with advanced degrees in Science and Counselling Psychology.
+He specializes in helping people transform intense emotions like anger, anxiety, stress, and grief into catalysts for personal growth.

 Previous